 Many of the parents we’ve talked to responded to the idea of remote teledentistry by saying, “Well… that’s a nice idea… But could that actually be helpful for my child?”

 The answer is… Yes!

 Did you know there are situations when a teledentistry session would be even better than a traditional in-person visit?

 Teledentistry for a Child That Has Fallen or is In Pain

-Most emergencies take place on weekends and holidays when a dentist may not be available.
-A call to our office can connect you with Dr. Joye in seconds!
-Then through the magic of technology, Dr. Joye can view the problem areas and after answering a few questions, put your mind at ease.
+Most emergencies take place on weekends and holidays when a dentist may not be available in the office.
+However, a call to our office can connect you with Dr. Joye in seconds!
+Then through the magic of technology, Dr. Joye can view the problem areas, answer a few questions, and put your mind at ease.

 In cases where you aren’t near the office, this is a great way to make sure that your child won’t be in pain until you come home.

 Teledentistry for Children Who Live in Rural Areas

 Research has shown that children who live in rural areas (and have a hard time getting to the dentist regularly) receive the biggest benefits from remote teledentistry.